 Festival Categories | Rock, Indie, Culinary Experience |

-Founded in 2013, BottleRock Napa Valley has become a top music festival, blending rock, indie, and pop music with the region’s renowned culinary and wine culture.
-It hosts major acts like Foo Fighters, Post Malone, and Pink, becoming a must-attend for both music lovers and foodies.
+Founded in 2013, BottleRock has become a top music festival, blending rock, indie, and pop music with the region’s renowned culinary and wine culture.
+It hosts major acts like Foo Fighters, Post Malone, and Pink, making it a must-attend for both music lovers and food enthusiasts.

 Unique California Elements: Set in Napa Valley’s picturesque vineyards, BottleRock offers exceptional food and wine experiences alongside live music.
 It emphasizes sustainability and local offerings, reflecting California’s commitment to eco-conscious living and innovation.